Bandwidth/bandwidth.github.io/voice/methods/calls/getCalls.md

 {% method %}

-## Retrieve Call Information By Query
+## Retrieve Call Data by Search
-Retrieve information about calls by query.
+Retrieve data about calls by search.

-Note: Call information is kept for 7 days after the calls are hung up.
+Note: Call data is kept for 7 days after the calls are hung up.
 If no calls meet your search criteria, you will receive a 200 OK response with an empty array as a response body.

 The `disconnectCause` for a call can be:
 - `hangup`: one party hung up the call, a [`<Hangup>`](../../bxml/verbs/hangup.md) verb was executed, or there was no more BXML to execute; it indicates that the call ended normally.